 Daisybank Log Cabin

-The latest addition to the cabins is Daisybank, and what a stunning cabin it is.
+The latest addition to the cabins is Daisybank, which is a stunning cabin.

 Eco-Friendly Camping Pods

-For quite a few years, glamping has been a craze, and it’s spawned many quirky holiday accommodations.
+Glamping has been a craze for quite a few years, spawning many quirky holiday accommodations.
 Hoe Grange has two new eco-friendly camping pods, and to be honest, they’re pretty cool.

-From the outside, the camping pods look pretty basic, but they are anything but on the inside.
+The camping pods look pretty basic from the outside, but they are anything but on the inside.

 And, I think it’s incredible how the pods haven’t just been stuck in a field like many pods I’ve seen.
 These pods have their dedicated area on Hoe Grange.

 Near the beginning of this post, I said that Hoe Grange didn’t need our endorsement, but it deserves it anyway.
 I do not have enough words in my vocabulary to complement Felicity and David enough for what they’ve achieved.